She's So Unusual: Singles

 The third single from the album was "She Bop", released on July 2, 1984.
-This single reached number three on the Hot 100, becoming her third consecutive top five hit, and spent a total of 18 weeks on the chart.
+The song reached number three on the Hot 100, becoming her third consecutive top five hit, and spent a total of 18 weeks on the chart.
 With sales of over 1,000,000 copies, the song was certified Gold by the RIAA.
 The single proved to be another international success for Lauper, reaching the top ten in 8 countries.
 "She Bop" was controversial upon release and placed at number 15 on the PMRC's "Filthy Fifteen".

 "All Through the Night" was single number four, released in September 1984.
-Like Lauper's previous three singles, "All Through The Night" reached the top five of the Hot 100 with a peak of number five.
-It was written by, and originally recorded by Jules Shear, who provided backup vocals as well.
+Like Lauper's previous three singles, "All Through the Night" reached the top five of the Hot 100 with a peak of number five.
+It was written by, and originally recorded by Jules Shear, who provided backing vocals as well.
 The song was a moderate international success, reaching the top ten in 6 countries, and received Gold certification in Canada.
+In the year end Top 100 of 1985 in New Zealand, the single was included on the list.

 Single number five was "Money Changes Everything", released in December 1984.
-It was a moderate success and reached number #27 on the Hot 100, Lauper's first single to not reach the top ten.
-It also did moderately well in Australia, reaching #19 on its chart.
+It was a moderate success and reached number 27 on the Hot 100, Lauper's first single to not reach the top ten.
+It also did moderately well in Australia, reaching number 19 on its chart.

 The sixth and final single from the album was a cover of the Prince song, "When You Were Mine", released on January 31, 1985, in Canada and Japan only.
-It achieved little success, reaching number #62 on the Canadian Singles Chart.
+It achieved little success, reaching number number 62 on the Canadian Singles Chart.

-Reception

-She's So Unusual peaked at number four on the Billboard 200 chart, due to the success of the album's first single on U.S. radio and heavy airplay of its music video on MTV.
-In the weeks following, the album's sales remained stable thanks to the following four singles and Lauper's world tour and appearances on popular television and radio programs.
-Overall, the album stayed 77 weeks on the Billboard 200.
-It became one of the best-selling albums of 1984.
-At least until 1986, the album was the second best-selling album in Canada by a female artist during the decade, behind Whitney Houston's self-titled debut album, selling more than 900,000 copies.
-She's So Unusual has since sold over six million copies in the United States, where it was certified six times platinum by the RIAA.
-The album has sold over 16 million copies worldwide.

-She's So Unusual was voted the eleventh best album of the year in The Village Voices annual Pazz & Jop critics' poll for 1984.
-In a retrospective review for AllMusic, music critic Stephen Thomas Erlewine called the album a "giddy mix of self-confidence, effervescent popcraft, unabashed sentimentality, subversiveness, and clever humor".
-Sal Cinquemani of Slant Magazine called it "a pop classic".
-Alternative Press said that, with "some fine tunes" and the CD reissue's three bonus tracks, the album "certainly bears another listen."